Next stop Hollywood? Travis Kelce gets first producer credit on SXSW film - ExBulletin

-Next stop Hollywood?
-Travis Kelce gets first producer credit on SXSW film

-(AP) – Travis Kelce is already making moves in Hollywood.
-THE Super Bowl Champion has his first executive producer credit on a new film that will have its world premiere in March at the South by Southwest Film Festival in Austin, Texas.
+Travis Kelce is already making moves in Hollywood.
+The Super Bowl champion has his first executive producer credit on a new film that will make its world premiere in March at the South by Southwest Film Festival in Austin, Texas.

 He said that, personally, his favorite genre was comedy.